vincemann/cd-history/README.md

 # cd-history

 extends cd by user-wide permanent history stack + let user cd into recently visited dirs

 works by aliasing cd with bashfunction, that implements those features
-to make the history syste-mwide append to your /etc/bash.bashrc:
+to make the history system-wide: append to your /etc/bash.bashrc:
 DIR_HISTORY="/absolute/path/to/my/dir/.dir-history"

 ## features